n64dev/cen64/README.md

 no, it's not.
 Is it hard to write a simulator that is capable of running fast enough to emulate a 93.75MHz processor on modern machines?
 Absolutely.
 Is it impossible?
 No, certainly not.
 It just takes time.
-Programming is an art, and like anything else, takes time if done well.
+Programming is an art, and like anything else, it takes time if done well.

 Getting back on track: this simulator attempts to be everything that every other emulator hoped to be, but never quite attained due to... emulation.
-My hopes are the properly simulating things at the cycle and pixel-accurate level will preserve the original fidelity of the work that so many companies put out.
+My hopes are that properly simulating things at the cycle and pixel-accurate level will preserve the original fidelity of the work that so many companies put out.

 Thank you to every single one of you developers for filling my childhood with excellent memories.
-I'd also like to thank the community on all their hard work and effort spend reverse-engineering this little gem.
+I'd also like to thank the community on all their hard work and effort spent reverse-engineering this little gem.
 Without further ado...

 # Building